vtsatskin/BuddyUp-Specs/documents/index.md

 chronological order, so that I can decide which request I want to address.
 * As a helper I can select a question so that I can add a comment and get visual confirmation of submission.
+* As a Helper, I can see my opened discussion threads at the top of the list of questions so that I can address them in priority.

 ### Helper-helpee conversation flow